This post may contain affiliate links where we earn a commission from qualifying purchases.

 Pay attention to shipping times

-I’m writing this in October.
-Most things ordered today will arrive by Christmas, but not everything.
+If you’re reading this in October most things ordered today will arrive by Christmas, but not everything.
 Some things from China, even now, might have delivery dates into the new year.

 As we get closer to the holidays it becomes even more important to pay attention to delivery dates.
 Some items might be backordered, while others just ship slowly.